Chapter 4 Recoding and comparing values of variables

 4.2 Recoding ordinal and nominal variables

 There are times that you will want to change the values of variables.
 Perhaps you are interested in one particular value of a key variable (such as married people, or high-income countries).
 Perhaps your variable has some values which you would like to treat as missing.
 Or, perhaps you will want to simplify a variable, or change a variable from character to numeric or vice versa.
-When doing so, you will have two powerful allies: the mutate() command and the recode() command, both available through the tidyverse package.
+When doing so, you will have two powerful allies: the mutate() command and the recode() command, both available through the dplyr package that comes with tidyverse.

 ## Frequency %(NA+) %(NA-)